SymfonyCasts/sass-bundle/README.md

 php bin/console asset-map:compile
 ```

+## Limitation: Sourcemaps

+The `.map` file sourcemap is not currently made available by this package.
+See [this issue](https://github.com/SymfonyCasts/sass-bundle/issues/6) for more details.

 ## Limitation: url() Relative Paths

 When using `url()` inside a Sass file, currently, the path must be relative to